js05212/CDL/README.md

 'ctr-part'.
 You will need to install the GSL before doing that.

 To quickly run the program you can directly call the cdl_main.m.

+To quickly know what CDL is doing click on collaborative-dl.ipynb.